gitaaron/teadium/README.md

 # teadium

-A tool for writers to create their own blog, not worry about sensorship, and eject at any time if they are not happy with the service.
+A tool for writers to create their own blog, and maintain ownership over it.